-Q. Is Gitae useful in the management for prediabetes?
+Q. Is Gitae safe for kidneys?

-Q. Does Gitae cause hair loss?
+Q. Does Gitae cause memory loss?

-Information last updated by Dr. Varun Gupta, MD Pharmacology on 17th Jan 2019.
+Information last updated by Dr. Varun Gupta, MD Pharmacology on 20th Sep 2019.
 The medicine details are for information purpose only.
 Consult a doctor before taking any medicine.